Zcjiayouya/MMSNet/README.md

 3.Storage location of data:
     MMS-Net/data/CZ/Train

+4.File structure of data

-4.How to train the model:
+5.How to train the model:
     Our model is modified based on u2net, the model has been modified to MMS-Net.
     Please click on MMSNet_train, and then it will train.

-5.How to evaluate the performance of the model:
+6.How to evaluate the performance of the model:
    You need to modify six places of u2net_metric file.
       Line 171 represent the pictures you need to predict.
       Line 172 represent the corresponding labels of the pictures.